Rehjii-Martin/file-managment-API/README.md

 ## Future Enhancements

+- Refactor "Add File" element to include more functionality
 - Implement user-specific file management.
 - Integrate cloud storage for scalability.
 - Deprecate or enhance the "Add File" endpoint to support encryption and uploading placeholder files.